dibyajyotiron/general_ledger_golang/README.md

 `Total Asset = Ⲉ(Liability Books) + Ⲉ(Equity Books)`

 TODO:
 1. Test cases.
+(Integration test added, modification required)
-2. Example Ledger Client implementation to manage the ledger of a crypto trading org.
+2. ~~BookId validation while creating operation.~~ (Done)
-3. Customisable bookIds, based on type (asset or liability).
+3. Example Ledger Client implementation to manage the ledger of a crypto trading org.
-4. reserve top 100 bookIds for company books.
+4. Customisable bookIds, based on type (asset or liability).
-5. Better file naming, code cleanup.
+5. Reserve top 100 bookIds for company books.
+Migration to partition the balances table, such that below 100 ids should get in a specific partition, remaining should be partitioned based on hash (.
-6. BookId validation while creating operation.
+6. Better file naming, code cleanup.